skiadas/WebAppsCourse/notes/object_basics.md

 ## Basics of Javascript Objects

 - For the time being, we will be working with objects as simply key-value pairs.
 So think of them more like Python's *dictionaries*.
-- An object is a dynamic collection of key-value pairs.
+- An **object** is a *dynamic collection of key-value pairs*.
 The keys are usually called *properties*.
+- There are no restrictions on what the values can be.
+The keys however are *strings*.
 - Almost everything in Javascript is an object.
 - Object literals are enclosed in curly braces:
     ```js